First Jerusalem-born American gets U.S. passport that lists 'Israel' as birthplace

 “Attempts by Trump to impose facts on the ground in a race against time ahead of the U.S election will not alter the reality,” he told Reuters on Friday.

-Additional reporting by Stephen Farrell in Jerusalem, Ali Sawafta in Ramallah and Nidal al-Mughrabi in Gaza
+Reporting by Ari Rabinovitch, additional reporting by Stephen Farrell in Jerusalem, Ali Sawafta in Ramallah and Nidal al-Mughrabi in Gaza; Editing by Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.